Why is Canola Oil Banned in Europe? Exploring Concerns

 rapeseed hexane extraction in factory

-Hexane extraction is a chemical process that uses the solvent hexane to separate oil from plant seeds, such as rapeseed in the case of canola oil.
-Hexane extraction is highly efficient but also energy-intensive and detrimental to the environment, whereas mechanical pressing techniques are more eco-friendly due to their lack of chemical use.
+Hexane extraction is a chemical process that uses the solvent hexane to separate oil from plant seeds.
+Hexane extraction is highly efficient but energy-intensive and detrimental to the environment, whereas mechanical pressing techniques are more eco-friendly due to their lack of chemical use.

 coconut oil bottle next to two coconuts